49th Infantry Division (United States): History

 The 52nd Infantry Division was activated on 15 August 1946, and was allocated to the State of California as a National Guard division during the post World War II demobilization.
-The division was to be headquartered in the area of th "49'ers" of the California Gold Rush.
+The division was to be headquartered in the area of the "49'ers" of the California Gold Rush.
 To mark the upcoming centenary of the 1849 gold rush, the state of California requested that the designation of the 52nd Infantry Division be changed to the 49th Infantry Division.

 The change was approved by a National Guard Bureau Letter, CSNGB, dated 24 October 1947, Subject: "Change in Designation of 52d Infantry Division" and an Adjutant General Letter, AGAO-I 325 dated 20 October 1947, Subject: "Allotment of National Guard Units (California)".
 The change was made retroactive to 5 August 1946, the formation of the original 52nd Infantry Division.
 The new division was known as the "Argonaut Division", and its shoulder sleeve insignia depicted a 49'er panning for gold.
 The nickname refers to the 49'ers, who were also known as Argonauts.
 The 49th Infantry Division was inactivated on 29 January 1968.